 What is the Cosmos Network?

 The Cosmos Network brands itself as the Internet of Blockchains.
 It is a decentralized ecosystem of independent blockchains that can interact with each other.
 It was designed to overcome the limitations of traditional blockchains, such as scalability, usability, and interoperability.
 Think of the dozens of email systems.
 Your Gmail is programmed with code that is different from your Microsoft Outlook.
-However, they have been made interoperable so that users of both email platforms can send and receive emails.
-Cosmos Network The Cosmos ecosystem contains chains focused on specific use cases, such as wallets, storage, and non-fungible tokens (NFTs).
+However, they have been made interoperable, allowing users of both email platforms to send and receive emails.
+What is the Cosmos Network?
+The Cosmos ecosystem contains chains focused on specific use cases, such as wallets, storage, and non-fungible tokens (NFTs).

 How Does Staking Work on the Cosmos Network?